 The Last Major Phase of the COVID-19 Vaccination Roll-out: Children Under 5

-With the Food and Drug Administration likely to authorize Pfizer’s COVID-19 vaccine for children between the ages of 6 months and 5 years old, the last major phase of the U.S. vaccination roll-out may soon be underway.
-We previously explored policy considerations for vaccinating 5-11 year-olds, who became eligible in November of last year, and have been tracking vaccination progress among this group, both of which may be instructive for this next phase.
-However, there are unique issues to consider for younger children that may present additional barriers and issues for policymakers, public health practitioners, and parents and caregivers.
+We previously explored policy considerations for vaccinating 5-11 year-olds, who became eligible in November of last year, and have continued to track vaccine progress and demand among this group, both of which may be instructive for this next phase.
+Among 5-11 year-olds, vaccination rose quickly after first recommended but then dropped just two weeks in; as of June 16, just 29.5% have been fully vaccinated compared to 75% of those ages 12 and above.
+While a similar pattern may be expected for younger children – our most recent COVID-19 Vaccine Monitor survey, fielded before vaccines were recommended for them, found that only 18% of parents said they would get their young child vaccinated right away – there are also unique issues to consider for younger children that may present additional barriers and issues for policymakers, public health practitioners, and parents and caregivers.
 This brief provides an overview of the characteristics of children under the age of 5 nationally and by state and discusses some of the particular issues to consider in rolling out vaccination to this age group.

 What are Characteristics of Children Under Age 5?